RonIovine/pshell/README.md

-The Python and 'C' versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination, i.e. the 'C' libraries and UDP/UNIX client can control and interface transparently to the Python applications and vice-versa.
+The Python and 'C' versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination, i.e. the 'C' libraries and UDP/UNIX client can control and interface transparently to the Python applications and Python UDP/UNIX client and vice-versa.
 A telnet client can interface to both 'C' and Python based pshell servers.

 The prototype for the 'C' callback functions are similar to the 'main' in 'C' as follows: